 - The mirror acts as a symbolic portal or psychological mirror

-Dream mirrors aren’t just physical objects—they carry layers of meaning:
+Dream mirrors aren’t just physical objects.
+They usually carry layers of meaning, including:

-A mirror often symbolizes how you see yourself, or how you’re currently processing your self-image or identity.
+A mirror often symbolises how you see yourself, or how you’re currently processing your self-image or identity.

 Distorted images in the mirror may represent internal conflict, suppressed emotions, or aspects of yourself you aren’t fully aware of.

-Some lucid dreamers see themselves morph or age in a mirror—symbolising personal growth, transformation, or fear of change.
+Some lucid dreamers see themselves morph or age in a mirror.
+This symbolises personal growth, transformation, or fear of change.

 In lucid dream practices, mirrors can be used as reality checks to determine whether you’re dreaming.
 If your reflection behaves strangely, it can trigger lucidity.

 Want to explore your subconscious more deeply?
-Try these techniques:
+If yes, try these techniques that we recommend:

 Before going to bed, tell yourself: “I will look in a mirror in my lucid dream and understand what it shows me.”